 In 1933, Chicago hosted the World’s Fair and, unintentionally, a backflow disaster.
 The sewage and plumbing systems in Chicago at the time were undersized, and the influx of visitors led to disease caused by a contaminated water supply.
 Around 100 deaths and over 1000 cases of amoebic dysentery later, people realized that backflow was not something that should be taken lightly.
-Since 1933, plumbing codes have been created that require backflow prevention devices be put in place.
+Since 1933, plumbing codes have been created that require backflow prevention devices to be installed in water applications.
 Today’s plumbing codes essentially eliminate the risk of backflow, but proper understanding of how backflow prevention systems work is key to understanding if the systems are protecting your home and business.
-Below you can find information on what backflow is, types of backflow prevention devices, how these devices work, and how to install them in your home.
+In this article, you can find information on what backflow is, types of backflow prevention devices, how these devices work, and how to install them in your home.

 What is backflow?

 Backflow is a plumbing term that refers to the pollution of a clean water line by contaminated water flowing in the reverse direction.
 Backflow occurs in cross-connections, such as in dishwashers and reverse osmosis systems, between potable and non-potable water lines and results in water that is unsafe to consume.
-For example, dirty dish water can intermingle with your clean water line and dirty your drinking water.
-One of two types of changes in water pressure, back pressure and back siphonage, are the primary causes of backflow.
+For example, dirty dish water can siphon into your clean water line and dirty your drinking water.
+Two types of changes in water pressure, back pressure and back siphonage, are the primary causes of backflow.

 What is back pressure?